sunfishcode/nameless/README.md

   </p>
 </div>

+*This is currently an experimental project, and the API and command-line argument syntax are not currently stable.*

 Nameless provides full-service command-line parsing.
 This means you just write a `main` function with arguments with the types you want, add a [conventional] documentation comment, and it takes care of the rest: